 - If you are striving like most people for a lot of passive income in the fastest way possible, real estate might not be the right investment for you.
 As you have to pay off your mortgage, you will most likely not receive a meaningful passive income anytime soon after purchasing your investment property.
 The lower your down payment, the longer it will take until you will receive passive income from your tenant.

 - While it was very easy to diversify with passive income from dividends and interest, diversifying with real estate is very tough to do – especially in the beginning.
 Most investors buy one property at a time meaning they severely lack diversification at the beginning of their real estate investing career.
 If something goes wrong with your property in the early stages of investing, you might be in deep financial trouble (or you utilize these 5 affordable ways to invest in real estate).

 - Passive income from real estate will most likely never be completely passive.
 It sounds great that you buy a rental property, and invest almost nothing because you take a mortgage that is paid entirely by your tenant over time, right?
 That is not how real estate works in the real world.
 As a landlord, you have to find new tenants, manage your property in case something breaks or needs to be renovated, etc. Real estate can be a lot of work that is underestimated tremendously by first-time property investors.

 Conclusion: Which Passive Income Source Is Right For You?

 As ever so often in the world of financial planning, you shouldn’t make this an either/or decision.
 So instead of focusing on one source of passive income and one source only, you might want to diversify and build multiple streams of passive income over time in order to build your financial future as solid as possible.
-If our team from PerFinEx can help you to build your passive income streams, feel free to book a free meeting or reach out by sending us a message on WhatsApp.
+If our team from PerFinEx can help you to build your passive income streams, feel free to book a free meeting with us.